Lyme Disease Isn’t the Only Tick-Borne Illness to Worry About

 Rocky Mountain spotted fever

-This tick-borne virus that can be transmitted by the blacklegged tick but is extremely rare—only 21 cases have ever been reported in Canada.
+This tick-borne virus can be transmitted by the blacklegged tick but is extremely rare—only 21 cases have ever been reported in Canada.
 Some people don’t develop any symptoms; others have a fever, headache, vomiting or even inflammation of the brain and meningitis.